 As the administrations in the White House have shifted, the health care coverage subject is going, or those who do have affordable health care; might not be able to keep it for much longer.

-Second, not everyone will go to any length to get help and a treatment facility.
+Second, not everyone has the ability to attend an inpatient program.
 There is a damaging philosophy regarding willingness when it comes to treatment.
 Someone must be willing to go to any length to get help and sober.

-Unfortunately, some people have enough options to support them during a difficult time.
+Unfortunately, some people do not have enough options to support them during a difficult time.
 Children, family members, and life responsibilities prevent these individuals from taking hours or weeks off at a time to get treatment.
-They’ve learned to live with their diseases and make them work for them.
+For individuals in these situations, telemedicine can be a great option.

 More than half of the U.S. states have enforced laws requiring private insurance companies to pay for telemedicine services.
 Almost every state offers telemedicine reimbursement, specifically services delivered over live video.

 There are no major federal laws regarding insurance and telemedicine yet.
-Insurance companies want to ensure that telemedicine is effective and helps treat people in the same treatment facilities.
+Insurance companies want to ensure that telemedicine is effective and helps treat people.

 One research experiment titled “Rat Park” found that even when rats were given the option of unending supplies of cocaine-laced water, they did not choose them when their environment was not isolated.
 Having other mice to play with and mate with, a big cage, plenty of activities, and sunshine encouraged rats not to continue using cocaine, even though it was available.